wesleyem/th57/EPS.md

 ##### Indications
 1. Abnormal transmission temperature or pressure indications
-1. TRANS OIL PRESS caution light
-1. TRANS OIL TEMP caution light
+1. `TRANS OIL PRESS`, `TRANS OIL TEMP`, `TRANS CHIP` and `CLEAR CHIP` caution light
-1. TRANS CHIP and CLEAR CHIP cautions lights
 1. Abnormal sound from the transmission area

 ##### Corrective Action
-> Note: Possible indications of a transmission failure may include yaw attitude excursions with no control input, an increase in power required for a fixed collective setting, increased noise, or increased vibration levels.

 ##### If failure is imminent:

 1. Land immediately
 2. Shoulder harness ... **Lock**

+> Note: Possible indications of a transmission failure may include yaw attitude excursions with no control input, an increase in power required for a fixed collective setting, increased noise, or increased vibration levels.
 > Note: Transiting at a minimum power required airspeed and low altitude may permit a quick flare and immediate landing in the event of an imminent transmission failure.

 ---